Aoliva96/recall-rocket/README.md

 ## Introduction

-Our app is a flashcard website that allows a user to study computer coding concepts, primarily in the MERN stack, and also allows the user to create an account and then create their own cards.
+The concept for RecallRocket was inspired by our shared experience learning MERN stack concepts in the EdX full-stack bootcamp we were participating in.
+RecallRocket took shape as a flashcard study tool to help new developers and seasoned devs alike review their MongoDB, Express, React and Node skills!

 ## Problem

-We wanted to make a site that lets us review our knowledge gained from our edX Bootcamp so that we could can reinforce what we have learned about the MERN stack.
+As a team, we were tasked with creating an application that utilized React.js for the frontend UI, MongoDB for the database, and GraphQL/Apollo server to handle the backend interactions, as well as handling user logins with JSON web tokens.

 ## Solution

 We created an application that allows for self-study of the core concepts of the MERN stack and allows users to create their own cards, once logged in.
-Future functionality should include the ability to rate the difficulty of cards, view other user's profiles, multiple choice quizes that are timed, a leaderboard for the timed quizes, and a dark/light mode.
+Future functionality should include the ability to rate the difficulty of cards, view other user's profiles, multiple choice timed quizzes, a leaderboard for the timed quizzes, and a dark/light mode.

-Here are some screeenshots of our application:
+See below for some screenshots of our application:

 ![homepage](./client/src/assets/homepage-screenshot.png)